 The great flood of the Cher river in 1940 devastates the garden.
-It lies dormant until the 1950’s
+The garden lies dormant until the 1950’s.

 During the Nazi Occupation, a great number of people, Nazi and Free French, take advantage of the unusual situation at Chenonceau.
 The south side of the castle opened on to unoccupied France, while the entrance was in occupied France.

-The Menier family tasks Bernard Voisin with the job of restoring Chenonceau to it’s former glory.
+The Menier family tasks Bernard Voisin with the job of restoring Chenonceau castle to it’s former glory.